 First, let me invite you to follow me on Instagram @suecutlerart for the most up-to-date photos of my newest work.
 I post there most quickly.

 My current work is primarily painting in oil, both in my home studio and en plein aire (that is, outside, with paints, brushes and easel).
+Recently, I have also begun to draw and use watercolors.
+I’ve been especially drawn to that because of the Covid-19 pandemic.
+I can complete an image that captures my reaction to the political situation more quickly.
 I have been a Psychoanalyst Psychologist for many years, and began exploring oil painting as a serious hobby in 2011, although I have found one form or another of artistic expression since childhood.
 My body of work explores dialectics of these opposites: past and present, nature and human intervention/technology, rural and urban, ephemeral and eternal.

 I have always loved the outdoors, and enjoy a variety of active outdoor pursuits.
 One thing that makes those experiences special to me is the thrill of being in nature, and part of nature, and to look at the beauty that exists in so many ways that I can see when I slow down and take a look.

 Michigan is my adopted state for the past 29 years, and the varied landscape and history have been influential to my art.
 I began enjoying Michigan’s natural beauty by enjoying bicycle rides past city boundaries and into the country.
 Quiet country roads that crisscross through forests and farmland became a way to connect with the land and refuel emotionally.
 Painting, as well as other forms of artistic creativity, balance out the highly verbal aspect of the work I do, and help me to gain insight into the unspoken and unspeakable essence of human experience.